ivoarch/GrapheneOS-Setup/README.md

     - Allow Sync on refresh ✅
   - Security
     - Vault timeout set to 1 minute
-    - Unlock with pin ✅
+    - Unlock with Fingerprint ✅
   - Tools
     - Bitwarden web vault - go to web vault > security > Click on the drop-down menu below the KDF algorithm > Select Argon2id
   - Other > Options